3 Classic Ways to Cook a Steak

 - Let the broiler heat up for at least five minutes.

-Most ovens come with a broiler tray that has a slotted cover, but in the event there isn't one, just use a pan that will catch the drippings, or at the very least, prevents the drippings from spilling down to the bottom of the oven.
+- Place meat on tray: Most ovens come with a broiler tray that has a slotted cover, but in the event that there isn't one, just use a pan that will catch the drippings, or at the very least, prevents the drippings from spilling down to the bottom of the oven.

 - Medium rare: 7 minutes per side on high broil